-At December 31, 2022, our cash, cash equivalents and short-term investments were \$233.8 million.
+At December 31, 2023, our cash, cash equivalents and short-term investments were \$183.9 million.
 We believe that our existing cash, cash equivalents and short-term investments will enable us to fund our operating expenses and capital expenditure requirements through at least twelve months following the issuance of these financial statements.
+However, in light of the discontinuation of all of our clinical trials and research activities, as well as our workforce reduction plan, we have concluded that there is a substantial doubt regarding our ability to continue as a going concern for at least twelve months following the issuance of these financial statements.
 We have based this estimate on assumptions that may prove to be wrong, and we could expend our capital resources sooner than we expect.